 Olowianka Island and Soldek

 Next up on our list of Gdansk attractions is Olowianka Island.
-Located just north of Granary Island, Olowianka Island is home to the Central Maritime Museum, the Royal Granary and the Philharmonic building.
+Located just north of Granary Island, Olowianka is home to the Central Maritime Museum, the Royal Granary and the Philharmonic building.

 Docked in front of the National Maritime Museum is the gargantuan Soldek, the first steamship built in the Lenin Shipyards after the war.
 Converted into a museum, visitors a welcome to explore the ship’s interior.